-The rest of the paper is organised as follows.
+The rest of the paper is organized as follows.
 In Section \ref{sec:pre}, we introduce the offline RL problem and review some existing algorithms.
-In Sections \ref{sec:test} and \ref{sec:changedetection}, we detail our procedures for hypothesis testing and change point detection.
-We establish the theoretical properties of our procedure in Section \ref{sec:theory}, conduct simulation studies in Section \ref{sec:num}, and apply the proposed procedure to our data application in Section \ref{sec:data}.
+In Section \ref{sec:test}, we detail our procedures for hypothesis testing and change point detection.
+We establish the theoretical properties of our procedure in Section \ref{sec:theory}, conduct simulation studies in Section \ref{sec:num}, and apply the proposed procedure to the IHS data in Section \ref{sec:data}.